Flat Feet and Fallen Arches: What You Need to Know

 The name says it all.
 You have flat feet when the entire sole of your foot touches the ground when you' re standing still on bare feet.

-The condition can be genetic, and while some infants are born flat-footed, because their arches have not yet developed.
+The condition can be genetic, and some infants are born with flat feet because their arches have not yet developed.
 Some people' s arches never develop, but that can be a normal and harmless structural variation.
 For some people, fallen arches are an effect of getting older or suffering from an injury.
 It can also occur during pregnancy or as a result of obesity or other chronic illnesses like rheumatoid arthritis and diabetes.

 Fallen arches collapse over extended time periods.
 Decades of wear and tear can weaken the posterior tibial tendon that is the primary support for your arch.